Kingsway College: Campus industries

 The campus' first major industry was farming.
 At first, it was a poultry farm.
-As enrollment increased, so did the farms.
 Over the years the farm has included a dairy and a strawberry field, as well as a number of greenhouses.
 Currently, crops grown on campus are on a corn/soybean rotation, similar to the majority of farms in Southern Ontario.

 In 1911, the first printing press began operation.
 By 1920, it became the Canadian Watchman Press, housed in its own building.
 It employed many students throughout the last century, enabling them to afford a college education, until 1990 when it privatized and became Maracle Press.

 In 1921, College Woodwork was founded in the basement of the Ad Building.
 In 1962, it moved into its present facility, where it continued to employ a significant number of students—being the largest, and highest paying, on-campus student employer—as well as full-timers, producing desks, beds, and other wood furniture.
 In 2016, after five years of financial losses, the College Woodwork Operating Board voted to close the woodwork.

 In 1989, some of Kingsway's old greenhouses were repurposed as a garden centre.
 By 1996, Kingsway Greenhouse was privatized and has since become Oshawa's largest garden centre.
 The Kingsway Greenhouse continues to employ students and recent graduates of Kingsway College.

 Other historical industries have included a printing press known as College Press, a book bindery, a health food store, a sewing industry, a laundry, and a bakeshoppe.